daattali/ddpcr/README.md

 Bio-Rad provides an analysis software called QuantaSoft which can be used to perform gating.
 QuantaSoft can either do the gating automatically or allow the user to set the gates manually.
-Most ddPCR users currently gate their data manually because QuantaSoft's automatic gating often does a poor job and **there are no other tools available for gating ddPCR data**.
+Most ddPCR users currently gate their data manually because QuantaSoft’s automatic gating often does a poor job and **there are no other tools available for gating ddPCR data**.